-In this section we show that reducing bias (resp., variance) holding variance (resp., bias) fixed can be harmful.
-We begin with an example in which decreasing variance is harmful: \begin{example} Suppose player 2 plays the distribution $N(0,\eps)$, where $\eps$ is some small number, and player 1 plays the distribution $N(1/2, 1/2)$.
-Player 1's strategy is monotone and satisfies IR, and he obtains positive expected utility: Given that he wins, he is likely within $\eps$ of 0, and he wins with positive probability.
-However, if player 1 decreases his variance to, say, 0, he will obtain utility close to 0, since he will hardly ever win (for small enough $\eps$). \end{example}
+We begin our analysis by describing some counterintuitive implications of competition.
+In particular, we show that the simple corollaries from the one-player benchmark in Section~\ref{sec:one-player} no longer hold, and that reducing bias (resp., variance) holding variance (resp., bias) fixed can be harmful. \begin{example}[Reducing variance can be harmful; see \Cref{fig:reduce-variance}] Suppose player 2 plays the distribution $\N(0,\eps)$, where $\eps$ is some small number, and player 1 plays the distribution $\N(1/2, 1/2)$.
+Player 1's strategy is monotone and satisfies IR, and she obtains positive expected utility: Given that she wins, she is likely within $\eps$ of 0, and she wins with positive probability.
+However, if player 1 decreases her variance to 0, she will obtain utility close to 0, since she will hardly ever win (for small enough $\eps$). \end{example}

-Next, consider the following example, in which decreasing bias is harmful: \begin{example} Player 2 plays the uniform distribution on the interval $[-1-\eps, 1+\eps]$.
+\begin{example}[Reducing bias can be harmful; see \Cref{fig:reduce-bias}] Player 2 plays the uniform distribution on the interval $[-1-\eps, 1+\eps]$.
 For small enough $\eps>0$ this satisfies IR.
 Player 1 plays the uniform distribution on the interval $[-1,1+2\eps]$.
 Again, for small enough $\eps>0$ this satisfies IR.
 Now consider a deviation by Player 1 to the interval $[-1-\eps, 1+\eps]$, a deviation that reduces bias.
-This is harmful: Before the deviation, he never won when his realization was in $(1+\eps,1+2\eps]$.
-After the deviation, however, the only difference is the additional possibility of winning when his realization is in $[-1-\eps,-1)$.
+This is harmful: Before the deviation, she never won when her realization was in $(1+\eps,1+2\eps]$.
+After the deviation, however, the only difference is the additional possibility of winning when her realization is in $[-1-\eps,-1)$.
 But such victories are harmful, as they consist only of negative utilities. \end{example}

-Unlike Example~\ref{ex:reduce-variance}, Example~\ref{ex:reduce-bias} is somewhat unnatural, in that the distributions used are uniform.
-In Section~\ref{sec:normal-motivation} we argue that we should expect the distribution of the predictions of learning algorithms to be normal.
+Unlike \Cref{ex:reduce-variance}, \Cref{ex:reduce-bias} is somewhat unnatural for our application to machine learning algorithms, in that the error distributions used are uniform.
+In \Cref{sec:normal-motivation} we argue that we should expect the distribution of the predictions of learning algorithms to be normal.
 Is there an example in which reducing bias is harmful, but where the class of distributions is more natural?
 The following two theorems state that there is not.
-The first considers a class of distributions that are single-peaked, monotone, and with convex tails, and the second considers normal distributions.
+The first considers a class of distributions that are single-peaked, monotone, and with convex tails,\footnote{A distribution is defined to have convex tails if its probability density function is convex and decreasing away from the mean.} and the second considers normal distributions.